JamesWrigley/flurc/README.md

 # flurc
-A library implementing a circular buffer
+A library implementing a circular buffer, written in C++.